dwheelerau/marsupial-contained/README.md

 # Additional detail that might be of interest

-This should install the docker image on your computer.
-To use it we need to type (or copy/paste) the following command.
-This command will:
-- create a container and run the `prediction_batch.py` script, generating a `prediction.csv` file of results (bbox information, detection class, detection probabilities), and copies of the images with bboxes added (these are saved in the directory specified by `-o`).
+The main script `prediction_batch.py` script generats a `prediction.csv` file of results (bbox information, detection class, detection probabilities), and copies of the images with bboxes added (these are saved in the directory specified by `-o`).
 The `-i` directory is required (ie the target directory with images you want to process).
 The other options can be left as defaults are provided.

-Navigate to the folder that contains your images using the windows file browser.
-Then open a command line environment by typing `cmd` into the file browser search bar.
-When the command line window opens type the following (or copy and paste).
-The `-i` is the path to your iamges and `-o` is where the results will be saved.
+You can run commands on the container directly without first starting it using the following syntax.
 ```
 docker run --gpus all -it -v %cd%:/project dwheelerau/marsupial:ubuntu2004 /bin/bash -c "cd /project && python /build/marsupial/prediction_batch.py -i /build/marsupial/data -m /build/marsupial/weights/marsupial_72s.pt -o processed_images"
 ```